PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 __2.2b__ Read the article [Eurocentrism](https://unm-historiography.github.io/metahistory/essays/postmodern/eurocentrism.html) by Keena Hays to find out how this particular worldview reinforces western beliefs of superiority.

 __2.2c__ How does the Mercator map fit within the Eurocentric worldview?
-In your answer refer to the concept of 'bias', and/or 'fairness'.
+In your answer, refer to the concept of 'bias' and/or 'fairness'.
 Write your answer down.

 <img src="./images/mercator.jpg" alt="Mercator projection" width="400">